wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

   (This also my purpose to create this repositories)

 ## Update Logs
+### 4 Nov 2022
+- Create folder for MacOS Ventura and waiting for fixing bug but it already stable i think.
+  (For More Details Read README files in Vertura folder.)
+- Create folder for MacOS Ventura

 ### 22 Aug 2021
 - Update some language bug in README files.